Sptheo98/ApiAggregator/README.md

 Features:
 ==========================================
-- Fetches current weather based on geographic coordinates (latitude and longitude) , can also apply an optional date filter.
+- Fetches current weather based on geographic coordinates (latitude and longitude - only integers) , can also apply an optional date filter.
 - Retrieves news articles on a given topic, with an optional date filter.
 - Fetches cryptocurrency information such as current price, market cap, and volume for a given coin.